 Drinking Water

-A reader tells us water fountains are available on the airside.
-One fountain was spotted near the restrooms opposite the IAMsterdam shop.
+A reader reports that water fountains are available airside.
+One was spotted near the restrooms opposite the IAMsterdam shop.
+Click here to add or update this information.

 Food & Drinks